🔼The name Zuzim: Summary

 However, the list of peoples defeated by Chedorlaomer goes on to include the Horites, the Amalekites and the Amorites, who surely weren't giants or else we would have heard about it.
 And just because both the names Zuzim and Zamzummim have two z's in them, doesn't make them the same.
 In fact, they are quite unlike.

 Ergo: the Zuzim may have been giants but we have no reason to assume that they were.

 🔼Etymology of the name Zuzim

-The name Zuzim is a plural form derived of either root זוז:
+The name Zuzim is an off-the-shelf plural form derived of the verb זוז:

-For a meaning of the name Zuzim, NOBSE Study Bible Name List reads Prominent, Giant, which can not possibly be tied into either of the roots זוז.
-Jones' Dictionary of Old Testament Proper Names goes with זוז I, and interprets our name with the rather liberal Commotions, "i.e. terrors".
-BDB Theological Dictionary doesn't interpret our name but lists it under the root זוז II.
-Following BDB, the name Zuzim would mean something like The Many or Lavish Ones.
+For a meaning of the name Zuzim, NOBSE Study Bible Name List reads Prominent, Giant, which can not possibly be tied into the verb זוז.
+Jones' Dictionary of Old Testament Proper Names interprets our name with the rather liberal Commotions, "i.e. terrors".
+BDB Theological Dictionary doesn't interpret our name but lists it under the root זוז.

 Here at Abarim Publications we surmise that the Zuzim simply were Seasonal Migrants, probably independent nomads.
 And since the Bible is not at all interested in political goings on and only about the evolution of the global wisdom tradition, we furthermore surmise that the aforementioned tetrad alliance ultimately defeated the last of the hunter-gatherers.